gumloop/guMCP/src/servers/asana/README.md

    - Note down Client ID and Client Secret
    - Add redirect url (`http://localhost:8080`)
    - provide necessary scopes for the app
-6. Done, youe app is registered
+6. Done, your app is registered

 ## ⚠️ Important Note on OAuth Scopes